sutch/image-builder/README.md

 Additional prerequisite: Packer

-  1. in your home directory, execute the followng to create a directory named 'image-builder' and clone the latest version of image-builder code
+  1. in your home directory, execute the followng Git command to create a directory named 'image-builder' and clone the latest version of the image-builder code
 ```
 git clone https://github.com/sutch/image-builder.git
 ```
   2. change the current working directory to the image-builder directory
-  3. execute the following to build the image-builder base box (this step will likely take many minutes)
+  3. execute the following Packer command to build the image-builder base box (this step should take many minutes)
 ```
 packer build image-builder.json
 ```
-  4. when complete, it is recommended that all image-builder source code be removed, including the following (any changes to image-builder configuration should be done from within image-builder)
+  4. once you're ready to use the image-builder machine, it is recommended that all image-builder source code be removed, including the following (any changes to image-builder configuration should be done from within an image-builder machine)
     * .git
     * .gitignore
     * http folder and its contents